kito129/betfairHitoricalRawDataConversion/README.md

 So as to be able to search for events and selections in a unique way, and then display, according to availability, only BASIC, only ADVANCED or both types of data.

+# TASK

-## Download data and Extract principal ZIP
+## 1- Download data and Extract principal ZIP

-The first process to do is download the data form [Betfair](https://historicdata.betfair.com/#/home) This process includes purchase and authentication task, so i don't want to automate that process.
+The first process to do is to download the data form [Betfair](https://historicdata.betfair.com/#/home) This process includes purchase and authentication task, so i don't want to automate that process.

 I will provide you a sample of data to working about.